Vajram-And-RaviVajram-And-Ravi

 (d) 1, 2 and 3

-FAQs on Lok Sabha vs Rajya Sabha
+Difference between Lok Sabha and Rajya Sabha FAQs

-Q) How are members of the Lok Sabha and Rajya Sabha elected?
+Q1.
+How are members of the Lok Sabha and Rajya Sabha elected?

+Ans.
 Members of the Lok Sabha are elected through a process of direct election by the people of India.
 The election is held every five years, unless the Lok Sabha is dissolved earlier by the President of India.
 Members of the Rajya Sabha, the upper house of the Indian parliament, are not directly elected by the people of India.
 Instead, they are elected by the members of the Legislative Assembly of each state and Union Territory.

-Q) What is the minimum age for being a Member of Lok Sabha and Rajya Sabha?
+Q2.
+What is the minimum age for being a Member of Lok Sabha and Rajya Sabha?

+Ans.
 The minimum age for being a Member of Lok Sabha is 25 years and the minimum age for being a Member of Rajya Sabha is 30 years.

-Q) What is the Quorum for a meeting of parliament?
+Q3.
+What is the Quorum for a meeting of parliament?

+Ans.
 The quorum for a meeting of parliament is one-tenth of the total number of members of the house or fifty members, whichever is greater.
 If the quorum is not met, the meeting is adjourned.